Reciprocal Licensing Bureau

-Terms, conditions and restrictions applying to visiting amateur operators
+7. Terms, conditions and restrictions applying to visiting amateur operators

-Persons visiting New Zealand who hold a current amateur certificate of competency, authorisation or licence issued by another administration, may operate an amateur station in New Zealand for a period not exceeding 90 days, provided the certificate, authorisation or licence meets the requirements of Recommendation ITU-R M.1544 or CEPT T/R 61-01 or CEPT T/R 61-02 and is produced at the request of the chief executive.
+1. Persons visiting New Zealand who hold a current amateur certificate of competency, authorisation or licence issued by another administration, may operate an amateur station in New Zealand for a period not exceeding 90 days, provided the certificate, authorisation or licence meets the requirements of Recommendation ITU-R M.1544 or CEPT T/R 61-01 or CEPT T/R 61-02 and is produced at the request of the chief executive.

-The call sign must be the national call sign allocated by the other administration to that person, in conjunction with the prefix or suffix """ZL" which is to be separated from the national call sign by the character “/” (telegraphy), or the word “stroke” (telephony).
+2.The visiting overseas operator must use the national callsign allocated by the other administration to the operator, in conjunction with the prefix or suffix “ZL”, except where subsection (3) applies, which is to be separated from the national callsign by the character “/” (telegraphy), or the word “stroke” (telephony).

-You must have your home licence with you and it must be current for the time of your visit
+- You must have your home licence with you and it must be current for the time of your visit

-No fee is charged (it's FREE!)
+- No fee is charged (it's FREE!)

 A copy of the New Zealand licensing conditions.